sreesanthmk2020Admin/vstar/README.md

+Title: CMA Testing – Test Strategy Walkthrough

+Description:
+The QA team has prepared a test strategy for CMA testing.
+In this session, I will walk through the proposed testing approach, scope, and validation plan.

+The objective of this meeting is to review the strategy and gather feedback from stakeholders before moving forward with the testing activities.

 QA has started working on the CMA testing activities.
 As part of the initial phase, a QA Test Plan document is being prepared to define the testing strategy, scope, and validation approach for the CMA implementation.

 The document includes: